Skip to main content

 Research shows that “the act of voting often leads students to be more interested in gaining civic knowledge and participating in their communities,” said Arts for All Designer-in-Residence Hannah Smotrich, an associate professor of design at the University of Michigan, who is co-teaching the class with UMD architecture Professor Ronit Eisenbach.
 The course was inspired by the Creative Campus Voting Project at Michigan, co-led by Smotrich, and the Eisenbach-led creative placemaking minor, and is part of UMD’s Arts for All initiative.

-Open brochure with the title: What is our Goal and How do we reach it?During the first half of the semester, students learned from experts like Ben Hovland, chair of the U.S. Election Assistance Commission, and Naomi Cohen ’15, coordinator for social action and democratic engagement at Stamp who advises TerpsVote, about the importance of civic engagement and the challenges of increasing participation among young people.
+Brochure on What is our goal and how do we reach it?During the first half of the semester, students learned from experts like Ben Hovland, chair of the U.S. Election Assistance Commission, and Naomi Cohen ’15, coordinator for social action and democratic engagement at Stamp who advises TerpsVote, about the importance of civic engagement and the challenges of increasing participation among young people.
 Americans 18-24 turned out to vote at the lowest rate of any age group in the 2020 election, according to the U.S. census.

 “How do we get students to not only see that voting is important, but help them figure out how to actually vote?”
 Eisenbach said.
 “Our goal is for students to understand the important role that art and design can play in this effort.”